 Featuring stunning artwork, this small yet profound book is a tool for engaging children, young adolescents, parents, and caring adults about the impressions they make on themselves with their thoughts and self-talk.
 Included are powerful workbook exercises and resources for implementing healthy self-esteem habits that can last a lifetime.

 Miriam Laundry is a sought-after speaker at schools nationwide.
-She is the author of I CAN Believe in Myself, I CAN Make a Difference, and I CAN Be Me.
+She is the coauthor, with Jack Canfield, of The Big, Bad Bully, and the author of I CAN Believe in Myself, I CAN Make a Difference, and I CAN Be Me.
 On an average year, she visits 100 schools speaking to 50,000 children.
-She set a Guinness World Record on May 7, 2014 for the largest online book discussion in a 24-hour period.
+She set a Guinness World Record on May 7, 2014, for the largest online book discussion in a 24-hour period.
 More than 100,000 children and adults participated in this record with the purpose of promoting positive mental health.
 Her books have also received numerous book awards including a Mom's Choice Award and a Readers Favorite International Award.
 Miriam was also awarded the 2014 Winspiration Award.